top of page

 Because isolation is heavy.
 Connection is lighter.

-And sometimes you need to hear from someone who gets it.
+And sometimes, you need to hear from someone who truly understands.

 Comments